It’s not unusual to experience pregnancy headaches when you’re expecting.

 Natural Pregnancy Headache Remedies

-Experts estimate that about 1 in 5 women will have a migraine headache at some time in her life, and up to 16% of those women get migraines for the first time when they’re pregnant.
+Experts estimate that about 1 in 5 women will have a migraine headache at some time in her life, and up to 16% of those women get pregnancy headaches in the form of migraines for the first time when they’re pregnant.

 Headache specialists often recommend keeping a headache diary or journal to help identify specific triggers.